gfxfundamentals/threejsfundamentals/threejs/lessons/ru/threejs-debugging-javascript.md

 2. Some CSS
 3. Lights
 4. Shadows
-5. DAT.gui code to manipulate shadows
+5. lil-gui code to manipulate shadows
 6. Code to load a .GLTF file
 7. Code to resize the canvas.
 8. Code to move the cars along paths